-Tip: As explained in Wrapping a simulation (ghdl_main), ghdl_main must be called once, since reseting/restarting the simulation runtime is not supported yet (see #1184).
-When it is loaded dynamically, this means that the binary file/library needs to be unloaded from memory and loaded again.
+Tip: As explained in Wrapping a simulation (ghdl\main), ghdl\main must be called once, since reseting/restarting the simulation runtime is not supported yet (see ghdl#1184).
+When it is loaded dynamically, this means that the binary file/library needs to be unloaded from memory and loaded again (as in shghdl).
+Tip: See ghdl#803 for details about expected differences in the exit codes, depending on the version of the VHDL standard that is used.